Analytical Formulation for Gravitational Wave Event Rates

 Normalizing the redshift distribution introduces the constant \({\cal N}_{\rm U}\), which is equal to the total intrinsic merger rate per year in the detector-frame.
 The normalized form becomes

-\[ \begin{equation} \begin{split} P(z_s) = \frac{1}{{\cal N}_{\rm U}} \frac{R_{\rm U}(z_s)}{1+z_s} \frac{dV_c}{dz_s} \,, \end{split} \end{equation} \]
+\[ \begin{split} P(z_s) = \frac{1}{{\cal N}_{\rm U}} \frac{R_{\rm U}(z_s)}{1+z_s} \frac{dV_c}{dz_s} \,, \end{split} \]

 with

-\[ \begin{equation} \begin{split} {\cal N}_{\rm U} = \int_{z_{\rm min}}^{z_{\rm max}} \frac{R_{\rm U}(z_s)}{1+z_s} \frac{dV_c}{dz_s} \, dz_s \,. \end{split} \end{equation} \]
+\[ \begin{split} {\cal N}_{\rm U} = \int_{z_{\rm min}}^{z_{\rm max}} \frac{R_{\rm U}(z_s)}{1+z_s} \frac{dV_c}{dz_s} \, dz_s \,. \end{split} \]

-For visualization \(R_{\rm U}(z_s)\) and \(P(z_s)\) are plotted below.
+For visualization, \(R_{\rm U}(z_s)\) and \(P(z_s)\) are plotted below.

 Merger rate density and PDF of redshift for BBH mergers

-Figure 1 : Redshift evolution of the merger rate density \(R(z_s)\) (blue, left axis) and the probability density function \(P(z_s)\) (orange, right axis) for BBH mergers.
+Figure 3 : Redshift evolution of the merger rate density \(R(z_s)\) (blue, left axis) and the probability density function \(P(z_s)\) (orange, right axis) for BBH mergers.
 Both curves are based on a Madau-Dickinson like model that incorporates time delays and metallicity effects (Ng et al. 2021).
 The merger rate density is given in \(\mathrm{Mpc}^{-3}\,\mathrm{yr}^{-1}\), with the GWTC-4 local rate \(R_0 = 1.9^{+0.7}_{-0.5} \times 10^{-8}\) and shaded regions showing the uncertainty bounds.
 The normalized \(P(z_s)\) has no uncertainty band, as the local rate \(R_0\) cancels in its calculation.
 The rate peaks at \(z_s \approx 2\), reflecting the cosmic star formation history modulated by metallicity (which suppresses BBH formation at low redshift) and time delays.
 Both \(R(z_s)\) and \(P(z_s)\) decline at higher redshifts, providing insight into gravitational wave detection prospects and the cosmic evolution of compact binaries.

 Detection Criterion and SNR Modeling

-The conditional detection probability \(P({\rm obs} \mid \vec{\theta})\) is determined by applying a detection threshold \(\rho_{\rm th}\) to the observed signal-to-noise ratio (SNR) \(\rho_{\rm obs}\).
+The conditional detection probability \(P({\rm obs}\mid \vec{\theta})\), equivalently \(P({\rm obs}\mid\vec{\theta}_{\rm det})\), is determined by applying a detection threshold \(\rho_{\rm th}\) to the observed SNR \(\rho_{\rm obs}\).
 In the simplest step-function model, an event is considered detected if its SNR exceeds this threshold.
 The detection probability is therefore defined as

-\[ \begin{equation} \begin{split} P({\rm obs} \mid \vec{\theta}) \equiv P_{\rm det} (\vec{\theta}, \rho_{\rm th}) = \Theta[\rho_{\rm obs}(\vec{\theta}) - \rho_{\rm th}] \, , \end{split} \end{equation} \]
+\[ \begin{split} P({\rm obs} \mid \vec{\theta}) \equiv P_{\rm det} (\vec{\theta}, \rho_{\rm th}) = \Theta[\rho_{\rm obs}(\vec{\theta}) - \rho_{\rm th}] \, , \end{split} \]

 where \(\Theta\) is the Heaviside step function.
 In ler, \(P_{\rm det}\) is evaluated through the gwsnr backend.